uri-library-data-services/iassist-preview/content/blog/results-data-management-plan-poll.md

     has not been decided yet.
 -   We offer this as an optional service had about 70 such reviews in our first year.
-We do have a caveat about the service on our website - see \"limitations to services\" on https://confluence.cornell.edu/display/rdmsgweb/About.
+We do have a caveat about the service on our website - see "limitations to services" on https://confluence.cornell.edu/display/rdmsgweb/About.
 -   The review is optional, not mandatory, and offered as an advertised service.
--   I have read through a few plans when people have asked me to but I don\'t edit them and have commented when asked directly but have concerns about doing that.
+-   I have read through a few plans when people have asked me to but I don't edit them and have commented when asked directly but have concerns about doing that.
 I usually state what I can and cannot give advice on and refer to appropriate office on campus when necessary (e.g., technology transfer for IP issues).
 Fortunately,